metatyper/metatyper/README.md

 #### Meta.isMetaObject

 If you need to check if an object is a Meta object, you can use this method: `Meta.isMetaObject(obj)`.

 &nbsp;

+#### Meta.isIgnoredProp

+If you need to check if an property is ignored by Meta, you can use this method: `Meta.isIgnoredProp(obj, 'propName')`.

+&nbsp;